phreeza/manuscript_axon_potentials/doc/manuscript.md

 subfigure.
 Action potential propagation direction indicated by arrow.
 Waveforms, shown on the right-hand side of each subfigure, were recorded at a horizontal distance of 150\ µm from the axons.
 The vertical depth is indicated by the plot position, spaced by 200\ µm.
-Horizontal distances are for illustration only, all axons were simulated to lie on a straight line. (**A**) Action potential in an infinitely long, straight axon. (**B**) Terminating axon.
+Horizontal distances between axons are for illustration only, all axons were simulated to lie on a straight line. (**A**) Action potential in an infinitely long, straight axon. (**B**) Terminating axon.
 Action potential waveform closest to the termination thickened for